Yemen's fractured state ideal laboratory for bomb plot

 A video the group distributed subsequently showed gunmen leading a shackled, blindfolded captive and forcing him to kneel before a crowd.
 The men were ultimately beheaded, residents of the area said.

-The group's literature, silent on the transnational aspirations of al Qaeda, emphasises its role in providing services and security to a region where the central government's presence is negligible.
+The group's literature, silent on the transnational aspirations of al Qaeda, emphasizes its role in providing services and security to a region where the central government's presence is negligible.

 Its newsletters identify the relatives of civilians killed in air strikes against alleged al Qaeda members, and document its mounting victories against Yemen's armed forces.